As of Monday, 13.09.2021, the University Library (UL) is open again. However, as the Covid 19 pandemic is not over yet, some things have changed:

 The largest part of our collections is available for borrowing.
 However, there are some restrictions:

 A small part of the printed book stock is generally not available for loan and can therefore not be ordered.
 This includes most reference works, manuals, dictionaries, loose-leaf collections, etc. You will notice this in the catalog by the comment "Use within library".
 If special reasons are given, books that cannot be lent out can be made available on short notice on request.
 In this case please contact the loan desk.
-Our scanning service allows us to produce partial digitized copies upon request within the framework of the legal requirements and make them accessible.
-Scanning of entire books is usually not possible.

 Titles that appear in the catalog with the note "Handapparate" are located outside the library in various offices and are not accessible to the library’s users.